 Bromethalin

-Bromethalin is gaining popularity as a rodenticide in the US and whilst not commonly used in UK, it is currently available.
+Bromethalin is gaining popularity as a rodenticide in the USA and whilst not commonly used in the UK, it is currently available.
 21 Its mechanism of action is different to the anticoagulant rodenticides (e.g. brodifacoum).
 Once ingested, bromethalin uncouples oxidative phosphorylation, resulting in a complete failure of mitochondrial ATP production.
 The most important manifestation is in cell membrane sodium/potassium ATPase pump failure.
 Clinical signs are usually apparent within 2 hours of ingestion, but low doses could result in a delayed presentation.
 Signs include ataxia, depression, seizure, coma, respiratory paralysis and death.
 The toxin is very rapidly absorbed, and decontamination is of questionable use beyond 1.5 hours after exposure.
 Enterohepatic circulation occurs which warrants the use of activated charcoal if clinical signs are not present.
 There is no antidote, and treatment is largely supportive.
 Specific treatment for cerebral oedema is warranted, and lipid therapy should be considered.
 Ginko Biloba was used with success in conjunction with other treatments in one report and has also been shown to provide some protective effect in experimental rat models.
 21,22 Although prognosis is extremely guarded, successful treatment in a dog has been reported.
 21

 Cardiovascular toxicities

 A number of common toxicants have the capacity to directly cause cardiovascular compromise.
 Perhaps more frequently, toxicants may cause cardiovascular changes indirectly, in which case the underlying toxicity and cause will require management alongside supportive therapies for the cardiovascular system.
 Indirect effects could include tachycardia, bradycardia, hypertension, hypotension and arrhythmias.
 During a major body systems assessment focusing on controlling seizures, securing oxygenation/ventilation and airway protection, cardiovascular priorities common to all intoxications would include intravascular volume resuscitation where necessary, monitoring and correcting electrolyte derangements and continuous ECG and blood pressure monitoring.
-It is especially important to have excluded hypovolaemia before any form of sedatives or -blocking agents are used
+It is especially important to have excluded hypovolaemia before any form of sedatives or -blocking agents are used.

 Tachycardia